 At my peak, I'd dedicate four to six hours on a Saturday going to different locations of the same coffee shop, and then spend another two hours working on the reports because you must file within 24 hours.
 Yes, mystery shopping is a time commitment.

 And, just like that, I was hooked: I began doing jobs during my lunch hour.
 I could even do them on my way home from work, since I’d be walking past retail locations anyway.
 Slowly but surely, the money began to roll in.

 The Glory Days

 After taxes, health insurance and other deductions, my daily take-home pay at that time was around $100.
 Most shops paid me $7 to $15, so a $7 shop fee (plus the reimbursement for the meal) equaled about 10% of what I was making at my "real" job.
-That extra 10% a day was a big deal for me, even if all it afforded me was the chance to buy lunch a few times a week.
+That extra 10% a day was a big deal for me, even if it bought me lunch a few times a week.

-Once in a while, I’d have a big score.
 When you shop for more expensive items, like electronics, the company requires you to make the purchase and then ship the product back to them.
 But, during the flush days of early 2008, a sportswear company asked me to buy a $250 watch for reimbursement — and I got to keep it.
-(Actually, I returned it to the store, making twice the amount back.)
+(Actually, I returned it to the store, making twice the amount back.).

-In September of 2008, I paid for a 2009 Honda Fit—in cash!
+In September of 2008, I paid for a car in cash.
 There’s no way that I would have been able to do that otherwise.
-I love that car to this day.

 *The author's name has been changed due to sensitive financial information.